Kathy is an avid gardener who loves to grow perennials and vegetables in her zone 5 Ontario gardens.

 The colour white symbolizes many things, including purity, innocence, love, elegance, and simplicity to name a few.
 White flowers in the garden bring a sense of serenity and classical elegance.

 They can do wonders to brighten up a shady area of the garden and create a calm and fresh feeling to any garden.
 White flowers can also add interest to the garden in the evening, as they reflect the moonlight and other light and make the garden come alive.

-White flowers look stunning on their own, planted with deep green foliage plants.
+They look stunning on their own, planted with deep green foliage plants.
 You can plant a mass planting of one variety, or mix it up with a variety of white flowering plants of contrasting shapes, sizes, and textures.
-White flowers also coordinate well with virtually any other colours of plants in the garden.
+These beautiful flowers also coordinate well with virtually any other colour plant in the garden.

 Planning an all-white garden is more difficult than it looks, as many flowers described as "white" are often actually more yellow or cream in colour than pure white.
 Nevertheless, when done correctly, an all-white garden can be a sight to behold, bringing a sense of peacefulness, tranquility, and classical elegance to the area.